 - Brushes or miniature painting brushes.

-- An acrylic sealer (better spray sealer, like Aleene’s, Rust-Oleum or Krylon, but if you don’t like sprays, opt for Deco Art sealer) to protect the painting from time, dust and paint peeling.
+- An acrylic sealer (better spray sealer, like Aleene’s, Rust-Oleum or Krylon, but if you don’t like sprays, opt for Deco Art sealer) to seal rocks and protect the painting from time, dust, and paint peeling.

 Rock Painting Kits